-Who Should Use It: Sales professionals looking to start the process of an assumptive close, especially with indecisive prospects that need a final nudge toward a purchase.
+Who Should Use It: Sales professionals looking to start the closing process with indecisive prospects who need a final nudge toward a purchase.

-The details we’re referring to are usually things like the specific product they’d be purchasing, the number of units they’d buy, what options they’d like to add, and when they’d like it delivered.
+The details you'll cover typically include the specific product they’d be purchasing, the number of units they’d buy, the options they’d like to add, when they’d like it delivered, and other key deal information.
 By diving straight into this conversation, you avoid giving them an opportunity to say they aren’t going to buy before you can try to close.

 Who Should Use It: Sales professionals looking to provide specific justification for the close by pointing out the needs that the prospect has expressed to them.

-As opposed to jumping straight into delivery details, saying “let’s go over what you’ve told me so far” transitions into a recap of the needs or objectives that the prospect has communicated to you throughout the discovery and negotiations processes.
+As opposed to jumping straight into delivery details, saying “Let’s go over what you’ve told me so far” transitions into a summary of the needs or objectives that the prospect has communicated to you throughout the discovery and negotiations processes.
 This is a straightforward way to tell the prospect why you believe that it’s time to close a deal.

-Below are the details you can recap when using this transition:
+Below are the details you can summarize when using this transition:

-By providing this specific justification, you give your closing statement an overwhelmingly positive tone, as you’ve just laid out all of your prospect’s purchasing criteria and how your product meets them.
+By providing this specific justification, you give your closing statement an overwhelmingly positive tone, as you’ve just recapped all of your prospect’s purchasing criteria and stated how your product meets them.

 Who Should Use It: Sales professionals looking to remind the prospect that the product or service is a great fit for their needs and goals.

 If you want to communicate to the prospect that your product is the best solution for them, this is the transition phrase for you.
 Say, “It looks like our (Product) will work perfectly for you,” then follow up with two or three reasons why.
-These reasons will be related to the previous section, the difference being that you’ll lead with what the product can offer the prospect and only bring up details that support that idea.
-So, this requires less information from the prospect.
+These reasons will be related to the "Let's go over what you've told me so far" statement above.
+However, you’ll lead with what the product can offer the prospect and only bring up details that support that idea, so this requires less information from the prospect.

-Closing questions are the questions you ask to check in with your prospects during the closing process.
-These questions are meant to gauge their interest in making a purchase, and to lead your prospect into the close.
-Typically, you’ll select a couple of these questions to ask after your transition statement.
-If they’re resistant to making a deal, you can also use these questions to figure out what’s keeping them from moving forward.
+Closing questions are the ones you ask to gauge your prospect's interest and decide how and when to make your closing statement.
+Typically, you’ll ask a couple of these questions after your transition statement, keeping in mind your prospect's personality and your chosen closing technique.
+If your prospect is resistant to making a deal, you can also use some of these questions to figure out what’s keeping them from moving forward.

-Who Should Use It: Salespeople who want to make sure they uncover any possible roadblocks before granting a request for a specific price from the prospect.
+Who Should Use It: Salespeople who want to make sure they uncover any possible roadblocks before promising a specific price from the prospect.

-This option is also considered a “soft close,” because you’re essentially asking them if they’ll purchase under the condition that they get the stated price.
-You aren’t promising the price in question, you’re simply asking them if it’s really the primary concern, or if there are other concerns that you’re going to have to overcome even if the price is right.
+This question is also considered a soft close or a sharp angle close because you’re essentially asking the prospect if they’ll purchase under the condition that they get the stated price.
+You aren’t promising the price in question, you’re simply asking them if it’s really the primary factor, or if there are unrelated concerns that you'll have to overcome even if the price is right.

-This is a great one to use if you’re almost sure that the price concession will get the deal done, and you want the prospect to commit to that.
-If they bring up another concern, then you’re one concern away from a deal.
-If they don’t, then you now know that all you need to do to close the deal is to get the price where they want it.
+This is great to use if you’re almost sure that the price concession will get the deal done, and you want the prospect to commit to it.
+If they bring up another issue, then you’re one concern away from a deal.
+If they don’t, then all you need to do to close the deal is to get the price where they want it.

 For assumptive closers, this is a great way to gauge your prospect’s interest in making a purchase before you directly ask for the sale.
 It assumes that your prospect has already decided they’re going to take your product home, and skips straight to when they need it delivered.

-Who Should Use It: Sales professionals that want to keep the prospect’s focus on a professional relationship to drive the sale.
+Who Should Use It: Sales professionals that want to drive the sale by keeping the prospect’s focus on a beneficial professional relationship.

-If you’re looking to lean into personal rapport with your prospect and develop a lasting consultative relationship with them, then leading your closing statement with this question is a great way to state your intention to your prospect.
-You simply ask them if they want your help (if they want you to be the one that solves their problem).
+If you’re looking to lean into personal rapport with your prospect and develop a lasting consultative relationship with them, then leading your closing statement with this question is an effective way to state your intention.
+You simply ask them if they want your help (in other words, if they want you to be the one that solves their problem).
 This will uncover any potential concerns they may have about you and your company while also asserting that your goal is to help them.

 Who Should Use It: Sales professionals that want to directly ask for the sale.

 Asking for the sale is the single most important closing question there is.
 Any variety of “Are you ready to purchase?” or “Can we make a deal?’ will suffice, as long as you’re directly asking your prospect to make a purchase.
-Every salesperson can improve their sales game simply by ending their negotiations with this direct ask, even those who are using an assumptive close.
+Every salesperson can improve their sales game simply by ending their negotiations with this direct ask — even those who have been using an assumptive close.

 While some high-level salespeople are able to pull off an assumptive close without ever asking for the sale directly, the advice that will help the majority of sales professionals is to end any closing technique with a direct ask.
-So, this is the most important and versatile closing question on the list, and should be asked at the end of your closing statement.
+So, this is the most crucial and versatile closing question on the list.

 Who Should Use It: Sales professionals working with prospects who express that they aren’t ready to purchase.

-When a prospect says they aren’t ready to purchase, or objects to your moving forward in an assumptive manner, you should immediately respond with this question.
-The goal is to work out exactly what’s holding them up so you know how to work the deal to get them back on track.
-This will usually lead you back into the objection handling phase, after which you can dive right into your closing statements if you successfully rebut their objection.
+When a prospect says they aren’t ready to purchase or objects to your moving forward assumptively, respond with this question.
+The goal is to work out exactly what’s holding them up so you know how to work the deal to get them back on track and then try an inoffensive, summary, sharp angle, soft, 1-to-10, or puppy dog close.
+This question will usually lead you into the objection handling phase, after which you can dive into your closing statements if you successfully rebut their objection.

 If you want to better understand how to handle objections from a prospect, check out our guide on objection handling.
 There you’ll find tips and examples to help you get your prospects on board with your product, and respond thoughtfully to their concerns.

-Your closing statement is the final thing you say before you ask for the sale.
+Your sales closing statement is the final phrase you say to ask for the sale.
 It drives home a sense of urgency and gives the prospect a reason to close now.
 The below are versatile and can be used in both B2C and B2B sales contexts.
-If you’re a B2B rep, we recommend you read this section and the next, then choose the statement that’s right for you; however, you can head straight to the B2B statements section for more pointed B2B closing statements if you prefer.
+If you’re a B2B rep, we recommend you read this section and the next, then choose the statement that’s right for you and your prospect.
+However, you can head straight to the B2B statements section for more pointed B2B closing statements if you prefer.

-Who Should Use It: Sales professionals that are confident that they’ve built solid rapport with their prospect.
+Who Should Use It: Sales professionals who are confident that they’ve built a solid relationship and rapport with their prospect.

-If you’re getting along well with your prospect, pairing a little bit of humor with some confidence can go a long way in getting them to do business with you.
-By saying this at the end of your closing process, you reinforce that they’ve affirmed your product, they’ve confirmed that it will make their life easier, and they’ve gotten along with you.
-Once they’ve agreed with all that, what reason is there for them not to buy?
+If you’re getting along well with your prospect, pairing humor with confidence can go a long way in getting them to do business with you.
+By saying this at the end of your closing process, you reinforce that they’ve affirmed the validity of your product, confirmed that it will make their life easier, and gotten along with you.
+Once they’ve agreed with all of that, what reason is there for them not to buy?

 Who Should Use It: Sales professionals that have offered a limited-time discount or made significant concessions to your prospect.

-When you offer a special deal to a prospect, you want to leverage it to create urgency to close the deal.
-So, if you’ve conceded a large discount, an extra add-on, or any other big ask from your prospect, tell them that you can only pull it off if you can get the deal done right away.
+When you offer a special deal to a prospect in a soft close or otherwise, leverage that concession to create urgency to close the deal.
+If you’ve agreed to a large discount, an extra add-on, or any other big ask from your prospect, tell them that you can only pull it off if you get the deal done right away.
 This gives a justified sense of urgency that’s framed as a benefit to the prospect.

 Who Should Use It: Sales professionals that want a safe, inoffensive closing statement for prospects with confrontational demeanors.